klucsik/thermostat/README.md

 ## Hardware
-mcu: esp8266 chip in weemos d2 board temp sensor: ds18b20 on OneWire protocoll (hooked up on D6). hating controll: aA 10A relay module hooked up to a digital pin (D7).
+mcu: esp8266 chip in weemos d2 board temp sensor: ds18b20 on OneWire protocoll (hooked up on D6). heating controll: aA 10A relay module hooked up to a digital pin (D7).

 ## Software
 I used platformIO for development, the project codes can be found in src/.
 There is no automated tests yet.